eriknellessen/Selbstauskunft-in-the-middle/README.md

 The eIDClientCore will then be started and the result will be shown as a webpage.

 ##ToDo:
-* Create a data structure, in which the result is saved, so other functions (like a login etc.) can work with the data.
 * Enable configuration of module (paths to binaries)
 * Decode HTML correctly
 * Examine possibilities of automating connection establishment from the client